 |suppression of sexual desires during climacteric period ‹ss›||›› because she can no longer fulfill the task of childbirth and believes she must do without protection and security|

-With these symptoms as a background, it can be seen that the woman is absolutely convinced protection and security can only be found outside of herself.
+With these symptoms as a background, it can be seen that the woman is convinced protection and security can only be found outside of herself.
 Her energies are used rigidly to reach these goals.
 This blocks the natural flow of this person’s life energy.

 Apis mellifica — the servant remedy

 The most crucial purpose in life for the woman who unconditionally fulfills the requirements of the sexual role is the performance of one’s duties.
 She takes care of others in the same manner as she likes to be taken care of herself.
-Her highest good is supporting and caring for her social group until all are happy, and she is willing to sacrifice herself completely for this goal.
+Her highest good is supporting and caring for her social group until all are happy, and she is willing to sacrifice herself entirely for this goal.
 This is true of the loving and supportive mother, the caring housewife and partner, and the secretary who sacrifices herself for her boss.

 Typical symptoms relating to the sexuality of the woman in the remedy Apis mellifica: